-Welcome to the 2018-2019 school year!!
-We are very excited to meet the Class of 2022 , and to welcome back all returning Parkside RAMs.
-We look for the start of the school year which is Tuesday September 4th for first time freshman and September 5th for all returning Rams.
+Welcome to Parkside High School!!
+We are very excited to meet the incoming class , and to welcome back all returning Parkside RAMs.
+We look for the start of the school year for first time freshman and for all returning Rams.
 Again RamFam, the Parkside High Staff is ready to welcome you back into the classrooms for a fun and exciting new year!

 Parkside has many exciting and rigorous academic opportunities including Advanced Placement,